John Perry (American football, born 1969)

-John Perry (born June 4, 1969) is an American football coach and former player who is currently the Offensive coordinator at Lamar University.
+John Perry (born June 4, 1969) is an American college football coach and former player.
+He is the assistant wide receivers coach for Texas A&M University, a position he has held since 2025.
+He was hired as the offensive coordinator at Lamar University but resigned prior to the season starting.
 Perry is a veteran NFL Coach with 7 years of experience.
 He was previously the WR Coach for the Houston Texans.
-He coached Deandre Hopkins to become a 3 Time 1st Team All Pro.
+He coached DeAndre Hopkins to become a 3 Time 1st Team All Pro.
 Perry was most recently an offensive assistant at Rutgers University.
 Perry has been connected to some of the most explosive offenses as a collegiate coach.
 Perry served as the head football coach at Merrimack College in North Andover, Massachusetts from 2008 to 2012, compiling a record of 29–21.
 He played football and basketball at the University of New Hampshire.

 Head coaching record

+Personal life

+Perry is the uncle of quarterback, E. J. Perry.
+He is the older brother of James Perry, who is also a football coach.